jyan500/react-yoyo-clicker/README.md

 4. After scoring, click "Input Score" to input your scores in the form that should appear below the clicker scores.

 5. After inputting your scores, you can save and view all the scores that you've submitted.

+6. You can also download all the inputted scores in .xlsx format by clicking the "Download Scores" button